ForgottenAvali/O-SAVS/TERMS.md

 - **No Exploitation:** Server administrators and users may not attempt to reverse-engineer, exploit, or abuse the bot's API integration or global database.
   - Users also may not attempt to link multiple Discord accounts to a single VRChat profile or use alternate accounts to bypass an existing global ban.

-## 2. Server Administrator Responsibilities
+## 2. Server Administrator Responsibilities & Bot Access
 - **Role Hierarchy & Safety:** Server owners are responsible for ensuring proper role hierarchy permissions so O-SAVS can function securely.
 - **Access Management:** Server administrators must comply with Discord's Community Guidelines regarding age-gated channels and content moderation.
+- **System Administration & Support Access:** Bot administrators reserve the right to audit server installations (`.get_osavs_servers`) and generate temporary, single-use access links (`.invite_me_osavs`) exclusively for technical support, verification abuse investigations, security auditing, or compliance checks.

 ## 3. Global Banning & System Exclusions
 - **Scope:** Global bans issued by O-SAVS staff revoke verification status and block access across **all** participating Discord servers using the bot.
 Server-level administrators cannot override a global system ban within their own guilds.